jeresig/stack-scraper/README.md

 Stack Scraper is a system for efficiently scraping information from complex web sites in a repeatable way, exporting directly to a data store.

+Stack Scraper is good at collecting lots of semi-structured data from complicated, or even poorly-written, web sites in a repeatable manner.

+## Features

+* Scraping operations can be paused and resumed at a later time.
+* Fault tolerant.
+* Easy to scrape complex web sites, even ones with forms, pop-ups, JavaScript-based UIs, or other complexities.
+* No one-to-one relationship between URLs and data collected.
+Multiple sources of data can be collected from a single page and the ID of the data can be handled arbitrarily (for example, the ID for a page could actually be the name of an image on the page, or the MD5 of that image, or something else entirely).
+* Data for a single record can be collected, and compiled, from multiple, consecutive web pages.
+For example, let's say some data is on a page and then more data is within a popup.
+Both of those pages can be scraped and be combined into a single record.

 ## Usage

     var mongoose = require("mongoose");